-Youth violence is a significant problem that affects thousands of young people each day, and in turn, their families, schools, and communities.
-Youth violence and crime affect a community's economic health, as well as individuals' physical and mental health and well-being.
-Homicide is the third leading cause of death for youth in our country.
-In 2012, more than 630,000 young people ages 10-24 were treated in emergency departments for injuries sustained from violence.
-1
+Youth violence is a significant problem that affects thousands of young people each day, and in turn, their families, schools, and communities.1 Youth violence and crime affect a community's economic health, as well as individuals' physical and mental health and well-being.
+Homicide is the third leading cause of death for youth in the United States.2 In 2016, more than 530,000 young people ages 10-24 were treated in emergency departments for injuries sustained from violence.3

 Prevention cannot be accomplished by one sector alone.
 Justice, public health, education, health care (mental, behavioral, medical), government (local, state, and federal), social services, business, housing, media, and organizations that comprise the civil society sector, such as faith-based organizations, youth-serving organizations, foundations, and other non-governmental organizations all need to play a role.
 In addition, the voices of children, youth, and families who are most affected by violence must be front and center.
 Collectively, we can prevent and eliminate violence and improve well-being.

 The Shared Framework draws upon previously developed frameworks and models and incorporates the research and programmatic evidence base that the federal, state, and local partners have built over three decades across multiple disciplines.
-This includes key elements of current and past initiatives —the National Forum on Youth Violence Prevention, Defending Childhood, and the Community-based Violence Prevention program—and other federal youth violence work of the Substance Abuse and Mental Health Services Administration (SAMHSA), Administration for Children and Families (ACF), and Centers for Disease Control and Prevention (CDC).
+This includes key elements of current and past initiatives—the National Forum on Youth Violence Prevention, Defending Childhood, and the Community-based Violence Prevention program—and other federal youth violence work of the Substance Abuse and Mental Health Services Administration, Administration for Children and Families, and Centers for Disease Control and Prevention.

 VetoViolence is CDC’s online source of free violence prevention trainings, tools, and resources.